 Definitions and Grammatical Foundations

 At its most basic, a compound sentence is formed by joining two or more independent clauses.
 An independent clause, as mentioned earlier, is a group of words that contains a subject and a verb and can stand alone as a complete sentence.
-For example, "She loves to read novels" and "He prefers to watch movies" are both independent clauses.
-When these two independent clauses are joined by a semicolon, they form a compound sentence: "She loves to read novels; he prefers to watch movies."
+And for example, "She loves to read novels" and "He prefers to watch movies" are both independent clauses.
+When these two independent clauses are joined by a semicolon, they form a compound sentence: "She loves to read novels; he prefers to watch movies.

 Historical Context and Evolution